New Zealand five-dollar note: Fifth series (1992–1999)

 New Zealand's banknotes were completely re-designed in the 1990s to introduce uniquely New Zealand designs.
 The $1 and $2 notes were removed from circulation, and replaced with coins.
 The explorer Sir Edmund Hillary was depicted on the front of the five-dollar note, with Aoraki / Mount Cook, the tallest mountain in New Zealand at 12316 ft, shown on the left hand side.
 Hillary was one of the first two individuals known to have reached the summit of Mount Everest, and the first to have been to the South Pole, the North Pole and the summit of Everest.
-One of the Ferguson tractors driven by Hillary to the pole could be seen in the lower left corner, next to the transparent window.
+One of the Ferguson tractors driven by Hillary to the pole could be seen in the lower left corner, next to the fern motif.
 Hillary is the only living person, other than monarchs, to appear on a New Zealand banknote during his lifetime.

 The back of the note featured a scene from Campbell Island which is south of Stewart Island / Rakiura.
 The penguin shown on the note is the hoiho (yellow-eyed penguin), which is native to New Zealand.
-Bulbinella rossii, commonly known as the Ross lily, with yellow flower heads, was also featured.
+Bulbinella rossii, commonly known as the Ross lily, with its yellow flower heads, was also featured.
 The Queen featured on a watermark.
 The design also featured a tukutuku pattern known as kaokao that is found at the Tane-Nui-A-Rangi meeting house at Waipapa Marae at the University of Auckland.